idopinto/PrepForOopExam/README.md

 # PrepForOopExam
 Hello everyone!

-I assume that you're currently studying for your OOP exam and you are probably tired from exerice 5 , don't know how or from where to get all the needed information.
+I assume that you're currently studying for your OOP exam and you are probably tired from exercise 5 , don't know how or from where to get all the needed information.

 ME TOO!